ORCID 0000-0002-5894-8705

-Current speleological projects: preparing maps and models of Fig Tree Cave and Victoria Arch, which are parts of a large showcave at Wombeyan Caves, NSW.
-This was mapped by members of SUSS over many years.
-The large arch was scanned by R. Zlot and the point cloud used to correct that part of the cave.
+Current speleological projects: sandstone pseudokarst around the Sydney sandstone areas; gravels at Jenolan (currently inaccessible) and looking at possible ice-age forms in caves at Wombeyan.
+Jill is preparing a book on Fig Tree Cave at Wombeyan Caves, NSW, using maps and models of Fig Tree Cave and Victoria Arch, a large showcave.
+This was mapped over many years by members of Sydney University Speleological Society (SUSS).
+The large arch was scanned by R. Zlot and the point cloud used to correct that part of the cave map.
 A small preliminary plan was published in the SUSS Bull.
-This is the first time it has been modelled.
+This is the first time the whole cave has been modelled.
 Software tools of choice: cavern, aven, therion, xtherion and loch, with gvim for general editing on Debian Linux.
 Cloud Compare was used to view and correct the model of that part of the cave that was laser scanned.

-Screenshot of Fig Tree Cave modelled with 'loch', 140 kB png image.
+Screenshot of Fig Tree Cave modelled with 'loch', 140 kB png image. |

 To prepare this image, Jill used gvim to enter the field data, cavern and aven to verify each section, ported to therion (minor edits to fix the format), xtherion to create the cave outline and therion to compile the output into the desired format.
 Loch is then used to view the model, and a screenshot of the view to create this png file.
 The advantage of this process is it runs on a machine with a small amount of storage, limited graphics, and it runs brilliantly fast.
+The downside is it lacks the fine detail available from the point cloud.
 For Victoria Arch, the point cloud is wonderful and shows plenty of detail, but it is only a portion of the whole cave.
 To merge the point cloud data with the compass / clino and disto data, Jill took sections using Cloud Compare, and used them as outlines in xtherion.
 On Jill's small computer, Cloud Compare runs slowly.
-It's best run without any other applications as it needs as much memory as possible.
+It's best run without any other applications as it needs as much memory as possible. |

-Jill Rowling has been caving since 1988 when she was introduced to the hobby by her (then) fiancee, Dr Mike Lake.
+History: Jill Rowling has been caving since 1988 when she was introduced to the hobby by her (then) fiancee, Dr Mike Lake.
 She is a member of Sydney University Speleological Society (SUSS), the Sydney Speleological Society (SSS) and ACKMA, the Australasian Cave Karst Managers Association http://www.ackma.org/index.html

 Ever since she was taken to a show cave as a child, she has always wanted to know what was the cause of the shapes and patterns that she saw.
 Frustrated with the usual handwaving arguments for explanations as to the origin of speleothems, she is trying to find more precise reasons for the existance of a number of speleological features such as helictites and microgours.
 Like the growth of speleothems themselves, discovery takes time.
 Along the way, there have been a few discoveries such as Ribbon Helictites, the study of which has led to a better understanding of the structure of "normal helictites" (see Articles).